wp-plugins/all-in-one-webmaster/readme.txt

 5. Done and Ready.

 == Frequently Asked Questions ==

+= How can I upgrade to Premium Version? =
+* Just one time purchase and life time upgrade option. <a href="https://pro.crunchify.com/all-in-one-webmaster-premium/" target="_blank">Upgrade to Premium</a>.

 = Where to find Google, Bing, Yahoo webmaster META tag? =
 * Visit links provided in `Settings -> All in One Webmaster` to get your META tag.
 This is an easiest way to authenticate your sites.